彭心儀 特聘教授

 National Tsing Hua University

-Professor Peng specializes in international economic law, with a focus on trade in services, digital trade and, increasingly, data governance.
-She has been the recipient of top research awards, including Outstanding Research Awards from the Ministry of Science and Technology of Taiwan.
-She has spoken at the WTO Headquarters in Geneva and is a frequent speaker at international conferences.
-Her most recent article is The Uneasy Interplay between Digital Inequality and International Economic Law (European Journal of International Law, 2022).
+Shin-yi Peng is Distinguished Professor of Law & Vice President for Global Affairs at National Tsing Hua University (NTHU).
+Professor Peng specializes in international economic law, with a focus on trade in services, digital trade and technology governance.
+She has been the recipient of top research awards, including Outstanding Research Awards from the National Science and Technology Council of Taiwan.
+She is a frequent speaker at academic conferences and has spoken at international organizations including the WTO, APEC and OECD.
+Her recent articles, among others, are: “The Uneasy Interplay between Digital Inequality and International Economic Law” (European Journal of International Law, 2022) and “Digital Economy and National Security: Contextualizing Cybersecurity-Related Exceptions” (AJIL Unbound, 2023).
+Her recent book is International Economic Law in the Era of Datafication (Cambridge University Press, 2024).

+Professor Peng is a former commissioner of the National Communications Commission of Taiwan (2012-2016).
 She frequently serves in an advisory and consultative capacity to the government, corporations and nongovernmental organizations.
 She is a member of New York Bar, a member of the Indicative List of governmental and nongovernmental panelists to hear WTO disputes, and a member of the roster of arbitrators under the Free Trade Agreement between Taiwan and Singapore.
 She is included in the List of Candidates Suitable for Appointment as Chairpersons for Arbitrations and TSD experts in bilateral disputes under the EU’s trade agreements with third countries.

 Representative Publications